 Purchasing a house can be very stressful.
 There are many unexpected things that can go wrong.
 Escrow procedures vary from state to state and problems during this period may even prevent your closing from happening altogether.
 There can be issues with the house found during the inspection that can slow down closing, there cannot be any liens or judgements against the property, and more.
-This article will help you develop the best strategies and resources you need to understand what happens during the process so you can experience a successful closing.
+This article will help you develop the effective strategies and resources to have a successful closing.

 Assemble your team